 - 4 West is an acute spinal cord injury unit, with an average census of 22-24 patients.
 Newly injured spinal cord patients are admitted to 4 West, including patients requiring mechanical ventilation.
 4 West uses RNs and Rehab Techs to provide the necessary care.

 - Outpatient Clinic sees a variety of patients for re-evaluations, medical check-ups and history/physicals.
 The clinic includes a genitourinary clinic which sees inpatients as well as outpatients for bladder management issues.
 The clinic also runs a skin clinic and neurosurgery clinic each week.
-The clinic has a physician, Nurse Practitioners, RNs, and Rehab Techs.
+The clinic has a physician, Nurse Practitioners, RNs and Rehab Techs.

 All 5 of these areas can be utilized for nursing student rotations.
 You will be notified of which unit you are on during the first clinical day.
-Each unit is unique and therefore differences do exist in how they do report, where supplies are kept etc. The specifics and a tour will be provided to you during orientation on the first clinical day.
+Each unit is unique and therefore differences do exist in how they do report, where supplies are kept, etc. The specifics and a tour will be provided to you during orientation on the first clinical day.

-Experiences for Students (varied by unit)
+Experiences for Students (varies by unit)

 - Spinal cord injury (SCI)